≡ Menu

 As far as guard dogs go…

-The Pembroke Welsh Corgi really does have the perfect mix of pet and working dog in its blood, and will make a great family member that will always, always, always be ecstatic to see you when you arrive home… he’s just quite likely to let your neighbors know your home, as well.
+The Pembroke Welsh Corgi does have the perfect mix of pet and working dog in its blood and will make a great family member that will always, always, always be ecstatic to see you when you arrive home… he’s just quite likely to let your neighbors know your home, as well.

 The Pembroke is a generally healthy dog, although it does have slightly more common conditions than the Cardigan.
-That said however, they tend to suffer from:
+That said, however, they tend to suffer from:

-• Epilepsy (This is one that the Cardigan’s aren’t susceptible to)
+• Epilepsy (This is one that the Cardigans aren’t susceptible to)

-• Progressive Retinal Atrophy which can lead to blindness.
+• Progressive Retinal Atrophy, which can lead to blindness.

-• Von Willebrand’s Disease (VWDI) which is an inherited bleeding disorder that disrupts the normal blood coagulation process in affected dogs.
+• Von Willebrand’s Disease (VWDI) is an inherited bleeding disorder that disrupts the normal blood coagulation process in affected dogs.

-• Intervertebral Disk Disease which affects the spine and its disks
+• Intervertebral Disk Disease, which affects the spine and its disks

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+And while many of these conditions may not be life-threatening, they can become quite expensive, particularly if they become recurring issues.
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?